-Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2016-2017 academic year (see the next item below), use the 2016-2017 academic year's CDS Question B1 cohort.)
-Include aid awarded to international students (i.e., those not qualifying for federal aid).
-Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
-(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)
+- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2020-2021 academic year (see the next item below), use the 2020-2021 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.

+- For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non- - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-H1 2017-2018 estimated 2016-2017 final H1 Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: Х
+estimated 2020-2021 Final Indicate the academic year for which data are reported for items H1, H2, H2A , and H6 below: Х

-H3 Which needs-analysis methodology does your institution use in awarding institutional aid?
+Which needs-analysis methodology does your institution use in awarding institutional aid?
+(Formerly H3)

-H3 Federal methodology (FM) Х

-H3 Institutional methodology (IM)

-H3 Both FM and IM
+Federal methodology (FM) Institutional methodology (IM) Both FM and IM

-H1 Need-based \$ (Include non-need- based aid used to meet need.)
-Non-need- based \$ (Exclude non-need- based aid used to meet need.)
-H1 Scholarships/Grants H1 Federal \$183,178 \$0 H1 State (i.e., all states, not only the state in which your institution is located) \$0 \$0 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$6,774,470 \$4,772,417 H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college \$66,300 \$305,705 H1 Total Scholarships/Grants \$7,023,948 \$5,078,122 H1 Self-Help H1 Student loans from all sources (excluding parent loans) \$243,482 \$302,487 H1 Federal Work-Study \$0 H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$0 \$0 H1 Total Self-Help \$243,482 \$302,487 H1 Other H1 Parent Loans \$0 \$150,282 H1 Tuition Waivers Reporting is optional.
+Need-based (Include non- need-based aid use to meet need.)
+Non-need- based (Exclude non- need-based aid use to meet need.)
+Scholarships/Grants • • • • • • • • Federal \$280,131 \$0 State all states, not only the state in which your institution is located \$0 \$0 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$7,965,188 \$5,866,560 Scholarships/grants from external sources (e.g. Kiwanis, ¢:,000,100 (0,000,000 National Merit) not awarded by the college \$142,995 \$177,049 Total Scholarships/Grants \$8,388,314 \$6,043,609 Self-Help Student loans from all sources (excluding parent loans) \$282,540 \$461,889 Federal Work-Study \$0 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$0 \$0 Total Self-Help \$282,540 \$461,889 Parent Loans \$0 \$98,083 Tuition Waivers Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere.
-N/A N/A H1 Athletic Awards
+Do not report tuition waivers elsewhere. \$0 \$0 Athletic Awards \$0 \$0

-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-H2 First-time Full-time Freshmen Full-time Undergraduate (Incl.
-Fresh.)
-Less Than Full-time Undergraduate H2 Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2017 cohort) 90 348 0 H2 b) Number of students in line a who applied for need-based financial aid 63 187
+First-time Full- time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2021 cohort) 91 361 1 В Number of students in line a who applied for need- based financial aid 73 204 0